 Truck drivers might make short hauls, like driving products from the warehouse to a store in a nearby city, or they might make long hauls across several states.
 Long haul drivers have beds in the cabs of their trucks, and they take showers and eat at special places called truck stops, where they can rest and get diesel fuel for their trucks.
 Most truck drivers have computers in their cabs, too, which they can use for communication and entertainment.

-Printable version of this passage, with comprehension questions, in PDF form
+Printable version of this information, with comprehension questions, in PDF form.

 Read and discuss the information, have students complete the comprehension questions, and then ask students to think of other kinds of trucks.
 This passage was about freight trucks, but students will also think of garbage trucks, fire trucks, dump trucks, and more.

 Finish up by having students draw and label a picture that shows the most interesting thing they learned.
 Create a bulletin board or a class book.
 Alternatively, have students imagine a world without trucks and write about it.

 Discuss the information in the passage above with students: